Infinity1008/Glove_vectorizer_service/README.md

 * [glove.42B.300d.zip](https://nlp.stanford.edu/data/glove.42B.300d.zip) Common Crawl (42B tokens, 1.9M vocab, uncased, 300d vectors, 1.75 GB)
 * [glove.840B.300d.zip](https://nlp.stanford.edu/data/glove.840B.300d.zip) Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB)
 * [glove.twitter.27B.zip](https://nlp.stanford.edu/data/glove.twitter.27B.zip) Twitter (2B tweets, 27B tokens, 1.2M vocab, uncased, 25d, 50d, 100d, & 200d vectors, 1.42 GB)

+Download the model of your choice, unzip it and then select the path of the model version you are going to use, whichever version of the model you will use, it will give back the vectors accordingly.
+If you use the model with 50 vector size, it will return a word vector of size 50.
+There are options for vector size of 50,100,200,300

 ## Technologies